smatiolids/astra-demo-logistics/README.md

 You will also need a token with permissions to create all the resources.

+# Provisioning Astra Resources

 ## Setup Terraform

 Follow thw instructions at: https://www.datastax.com/blog/let-s-get-started-with-terraform-for-astra-db

-# Run Terraform to provision environment
+## Run Terraform to provision environment

 To provision the database and streaming tenant, you can use terraform.